tari-project/tari/RFC/src/RFC-0304_VNCommittees.md

 the committee.
 The AI will employ some [CommitteeSelectionStrategy] in order to select the committee from the candidate VNs that have been nominated.
 This strategy might aim for a perfectly random selection, or perhaps it will consider some metrics about the candidate VNs, such as the length of their VN registrations.
-These metrics might indicate that they are reliable and have not been blacklisted for poor or malicious performance.
+These metrics might indicate that they are reliable and have not been denylisted for poor or malicious performance.

 A consideration when selecting a committee in `PUBLIC_NOMINATION` mode will be the size of the pool of nominated VNs.
 The size of this pool relative to the size of the committee to be selected will be linked to a risk profile.
 If the pool